Threshold Test

 Name the test, ideally in a format that will make it easy to identify your Threshold Tests and compare your progress.
 You will also be asked to provide your Rate of Perceived Exertion (from 1-10).

 Once you’ve saved your test, it is then over to the Tymewear team next.
-Our algorithms will detect your thresholds, and the results will be individually validated by an in-house expert within 24 hours.
+Our algorithms will detect your thresholds, and the results will be individually validated by an in-house expert within 24 hours (Mon - Fri).
+In the case of abnomolies, it can take longer to review and validate the tests.

 Once validated, you will then be able to view your results in the app and use these to guide your training.